xiyuzhai-husky-lang/husky/README.md

 # The Husky Programming Language

-Husky is a new programming for developing hybrid AI systems.
+Husky is a new programming language for developing hybrid AI systems.